TomTore/scRNAseq-comprehensive-analysis-pipeline/README.md

 ## Processing

 ### First line QC
-The ["0.Processing"](https://github.com/TomTore/scRNAseq-comprehensive-analysis-pipeline/blob/main/0.Processing.py) script aimns to automate the first steps of the QC process for scRNAseq analysis.<br />
+The ["0.Processing"](https://github.com/TomTore/scRNAseq-comprehensive-analysis-pipeline/blob/main/0.Processing.py) script aims to automate the first steps of the QC process for scRNAseq analysis.<br />
-In here we extract the cont matrix starting from the filtered_feature_bc_matrix, obtained via the cellranger software (10x Genomics) and perform the first steps of quality control.<br />
+In here we extract the count matrix starting from the filtered_feature_bc_matrix, obtained via the cellranger software (10x Genomics) and perform the first steps of quality control.<br />
-To avoid the inclusion of low quality/damaged cells we remove cells according to gene content, mithocondrial gene content, erhitroyd gene content and we filter genes according to their overall expression over the entire sample.<br />
+To avoid the inclusion of low quality/damaged cells we remove cells according to gene content, mitochondrial gene content, erythroid gene content and we filter genes according to their overall expression over the entire sample.<br />
-To avoid the inclusion of doublets we used [scDblFinder](https://github.com/plger/scDblFinder), a package that automatically detects doublets in the samples.
+To avoid the inclusion of doublets we use [scDblFinder](https://github.com/plger/scDblFinder), a package that automatically detects doublets in the samples.
 <br />
 Here is briefly explained the rationale. <br />
 #### Per-cell QC metrics (descriptive names):
 * Library size (UMI counts per cell): total number of captured transcripts per cell.
 * Molecular complexity (genes detected per cell): number of genes with at least one transcript.
 * Expression concentration (top-20 gene fraction): % of total counts contributed by the 20 most expressed
-* Mitochondrial content: % of UMI mapped on mithocondrial genes (stress/apoptosis).
+* Mitochondrial content: % of UMI mapped to mitochondrial genes (stress/apoptosis).
-* Erythroid signature: % of UMI mapped on erithorid singature (contamination).
+* Erythroid signature: % of UMI mapped to erythroid genes (erythroid contamination).
 * Doublet class: output of [scDblFinder](https://github.com/plger/scDblFinder) identifying cells either as "doublet" or "singlet"

 #### Outlier detection (robust to skew): | 𝒙_𝒊  − 𝒎𝒆𝒅(𝑿)|>𝒌∗𝑴𝑨𝑫(𝑿)